vdhamer/Photo-Club-Hub-HTML/.github/README.md

 That website serves as an alternative option for users to view the images on devices running Android, Windows, MacOS, Linux, etc.

-Inside the app's source code, the SwiftUI user interface framework is (read: will be) used and CoreData is used to locally store the JSON data.
-This ensures that the UI can be rendered while updating is done in the background.
+Inside the app's source code, the SwiftUI user interface framework is (read: will be) used and CoreData is planned to temporarily store the retrieved data.

 ## Comparison to iOS app